aiven/aiven-docs/docs/products/postgresql/concepts/high-availability.md

 ## Single-node Hobbyist and Startup service plans

-Hobbyist and Startup plans provide a single node; when it\'s lost, Aiven immediately starts the automatic process of creating a new replacement node.
+Hobbyist and Startup plans provide a single node; when it's lost, Aiven immediately starts the automatic process of creating a new replacement node.
 The new node starts up, restores its state from the latest available backup, and resumes serving customers.